 Tulsa’s innovative Community Response Team (CRT) provides a more efficient and effective response to Oklahomans experiencing a mental health crisis.
 The three-person CRT team includes an officer from the Tulsa Police Department, a paramedic from the Tulsa Fire Department, and a mental health professional from Family and Children’s Services.
 This rapid-response team works together to de-escalate individuals in mental health crisis, divert them when appropriate from costly stays in jail, hospital emergency departments, and inpatient behavioral health hospital stays.
 Partners include Family & Children’s Services COPES, Mental Health Association Oklahoma, Office of the Medical Director for Metropolitan Tulsa, Tulsa Police Department, Tulsa Fire Department and St. John Health System.

-As we have learned of the overwhelming, unmet healthcare needs present in the lives of our housing tenants, such as dental care needs, obesity, and cardiovascular concerns, and poor overall physical health care, we developed our Community Health and Wellness Primary Care program.
+As we have learned of the overwhelming, unmet health care needs present in the lives of our housing tenants, such as dental care needs, obesity, and cardiovascular concerns, and poor overall physical health care, we developed our Mobile Medical Intervention Team.
 Made possible by a partnership with the William K. Warren Foundation and the Association, this program addresses the physical health needs of our Tulsa housing tenants by providing them with a registered nurse to function as their primary care physician to grant them the unhindered access to health care services they deserve.